Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Februari 2026 17.40.56 UTC
+- WIB: Sabtu, 14 Februari 2026 18.32.19 UTC
-- WITA: Sabtu, 14 Februari 2026 18.40.56 UTC
+- WITA: Sabtu, 14 Februari 2026 19.32.19 UTC
-- WIT: Sabtu, 14 Februari 2026 19.40.56 UTC
+- WIT: Sabtu, 14 Februari 2026 20.32.19 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: friendship
+Kategori: motivational